connet-dev/connet/README.md

 [[relay.ingress]] # defines how relay server will accept client connections, defaults to ":19191" addr = ":19191" # the address at which the relay will listen for connectsion, defaults to :19191 hostports = ["localhost:19191"] # list of host[:port]s (e.g. domain, ip address) advertised by the control server for clients to connect to this relay
-                                #   if empty will use 'localhost:(addr's port)', if port is unspecified will use the addr's port
+                                #   defaults to 'localhost:<port of addr>', if port is not set will use <port of addr>
 allow-cidrs = [] # list of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # list of networks in CIDR format, to deny client connetctions from
 ```